Vandy Wesley is…

 Meet Vandy Wesley’s student leaders!

-Gabriel is a rising sophomore in the School of Arts and Sciences.
+Gabriel is a senior in the School of Arts and Sciences.
 He’s from Florida and is studying math and computer science at Vanderbilt.
 He loves reading, playing Minecraft, and learning Japanese.

-Hannah Marr is a sophomore from Winder, GA, majoring in Human and Organizational Development (HOD) and Economics.
+Hannah Marr is a senior from Winder, GA, majoring in Human and Organizational Development (HOD) and Economics.
 Some of her favorite things are biking, service projects, and running!

 Sophia Meyer is a junior studying music education at the Blair School of Music.
 She is originally from El Dorado, Arkansas and has loved making Nashville and Vanderbilt her home away from home.
 When she is not rehearsing or working in the practice room, Sophia enjoys embroidery, reading at local coffee shops, and taking walks with friends.